yedidya03/MyProjects/README.md

 In this project I developed a way of planning the route to meet the objectives of accurate motion and minimal deviation (based on work of other people in the field).
 In my method, the robot itself plans the route, which enables it to change plans in mid course (the common methods have the entire route planned and loaded into the robot before starting).

-The develop of this project was for the team I was part of in the First FRC competition.\
-This project was a big success and my team still uses it til this day.\
+This project was used in practice in several FIRST FRC international robotics compentitions (in fact, this code is still used by the robotics team to this day).
 \
 I encourage you to view those files in the project:
 * ~/MotionProfilingGenerator/Improved_MP/MP_Path.java